-One other point which is worth a mention is that all building work needs to meet the current building regulations and when the architect or technician specifies the work required they have to ensure it meets with the actual building regulations.
+One other point which is worth a mention is that all building work needs to meet the current building regulations and when the designer or technician specifies the work required they have to ensure it meets with the actual building regulations.

 When it comes to structural work the plans will also have to show all the details including steel sizes, padstone measurements and of course nothing can get done without structural calculations.

 What about electrical work?
 Positioning of lights, sockets, switches?
 All of these details have to be incorporated into the drawings.